 David S. Tupler is a trusted and experienced choice to mediate your construction dispute in Fort Lauderdale, Hollywood and elsewhere in Broward County, Florida.
 His extensive background as a well-respected civil litigator makes him a reliable and knowledgeable resource for parties seeking to resolve their civil disputes before taking them all the way to trial.
-Whether you are in need of a mediator for court-mandated construction mediation in Florida or are interested in exploring ways to productively negotiate a resolution to a civil matter, our be the key to avoiding costly and unpredictable litigation.
+Whether you are in need of a mediator for court-mandated construction mediation in Florida or are interested in exploring ways to productively negotiate a resolution to a civil matter, our Fort Lauderdale construction mediators could be the key to avoiding costly and unpredictable litigation.

 Mediation as an alternative to litigation